ShreyanshMisra/clutchbook/docs/overview.md

 ## 2. Why Peer-to-Peer

-This is the single most important decision in the product, so it is stated first and plainly.
+This is the single most important decision in the product.

 **Gambling, legally, requires three elements simultaneously: (1) consideration, (2) chance, and (3) prize.** Remove any one and the activity is, by definition, not gambling.
-Skill-contest operators survive by removing **chance**, so the outcome is determined by the players' measurable skill, which courts test under the "predominance of skill" / dominant-factor standard.
+Skill-contest operators work by removing **chance**, so the outcome is determined by the players' measurable skill, which courts test under the "predominance of skill" / dominant-factor standard.

 But *how* the money flows matters just as much as the skill test: